-Net cost of revenues (primarily laboratory, labor and distribution costs) increased 7.8% in 2017 as compared with 2016 primarily due to increased volume, measured by requisitions, and test mix changes.
-The slight decrease in net cost of revenues as a percentage of net revenues in 2017 as compared to 2016 was due to LaunchPad savings and acquisition integration synergies offset by relatively higher costs of revenues for certain 2017 acquisitions.
-The increase in net cost of revenues in 2017 was negatively impacted by a net increase of 0.1% due to currency fluctuations.
+Cost of revenues (primarily laboratory, labor and distribution costs) increased 7.7% in 2017 as compared with 2016 primarily due to increased volume, measured by requisitions, and test mix changes.
+The slight decrease in cost of revenues as a percentage of revenues in 2017 as compared to 2016 was due to LaunchPad savings and acquisition integration synergies offset by relatively higher costs of revenues for certain 2017 acquisitions.
+The increase in cost of revenues in 2017 was negatively impacted by a net increase of 0.1% due to currency fluctuations.